-Among the new missionaries was brother Christ.
-Lewis Rose, who had formerly resided in Labrador, and was now appointed to superintend the mission among the Hottentots.
+Among the new missionaries, was brother Christ.
+Lewis .
+Rose, who had formerly resided in Labrador, and was now appointed to superintend the mission among the Hottentots.
 His services, as well as those of his fellow missionaries, were soon called for.
 In July, 1800, an epidemical bilious fever prevailed in the settlement, and continued for a whole year, carrying off numbers.
 The missionaries had daily to visit fifty or sixty patients, and in November, when the epidemic was at its height, the number of deaths in a week amounted to six, eight, and even ten; and once no less than four died in one day.
-In consequence of this disease, fifty-nine members of the congregation finished their pilgrimage on earth, This afflictive dispensation was felt the more severely, as the farmers, to avoid infection, were unwilling to employ any Hottentots, and even sent those, whom they had hired, back to BAVIAN'S KLOOF, as soon as they shewed the least symptoms of illness.
-The poor people, being thus deprived of the means of earning a livelihood, were reduced to the greatest want and poverty; and some of those, who were sent home by the farmers, died on the road.
-Brother Rose writes concerning this season of affliction:
+In consequence of this disease, fifty nine members of the congregation finished their pilgrimage on earth.
+This afflictive dispensation was felt the more severely, as the farmers, to avoid infection, were unwilling to employ any Hottentots, as soon as they showed any symptoms of illness, and even sent those, whom they had hired, back to BAVIAN'S KLOOF.
+The poor people, being thus deprived of earning a livelihood, were reduced to the greatest poverty; and some of those, who were sent home, died on the road.
+Brother Rose writes concerning this season of affliction :

-"In order to be more regular in our attendance on the sick, we engaged in this duty by rotation, each missionary and his wife visiting a certain district every week.
-In doing this we had to make a round of four or five miles.
+" In order to be more regular in our attendance on the sick, we engaged in this duty by rotation, each missionary and his, wife visiting a certain district every week.
+In doing this, we had to make a round of four or five miles.
 These visits were attended with not a little danger to ourselves, as the fever was very infectious.
 Through the mercy of God, however, none of us were seriously affected by it.
 In performing this duty, grief and joy alternately possessed our hearts.
-When we crept into their huts, and saw the poor people lie there in the greatest misery, upon nothing but a sheep-skin, spread on the bare ground, without medical aid, and often without a morsel to cat, and the convalescent tormented by hunger, while a number of poor, naked children were crying for food : we were overwhelmed with sorrow.
-We indeed exerted ourselves to the utmost of our power to procure them nourishment, and the most necessary medicine; but our resources, especially of the latter, were soon exhausted, the number of those, who needed relief, being too great; for scarce a cottage was without patients, and in some three, four, and even more persons were confined at once, and some, after recovering the first attack, were seized a second and even a third time; in which case the disease mostly proved fatal.
-Then again, when, on discoursing with them on the love of Jesus, and setting before them the comforts of the gospel, we saw them listen with eagerness to our address, forget all their external wretchedness, and patiently resign themselves to the will of the Lord, declaring their confident hope, that he would in mercy receive them into his everlasting kingdom, and extolling his goodness in sending teachers to them, to instruct them in the knowledge of their Redeemer, and of salvation through his blood; when we saw and heard all this, we were so greatly strengthened and encouraged in the performance of our duty, that we forgot pain and sorrow, and our hearts overflowed with thanksgivings to God."
+When we crept into their huts, and saw the poor people lie there in the greatest misery upon nothing but a sheep skin, spread on the bare ground, without medical aid, and often without a morsel to eat, and the convalescent tormented by hunger, while a number of poor, naked children were crying for food; we were overwhelmed with sorrow.
+We indeed exerted ourselves to the utmost of our power to procure them nourishment and the most necessary medicine; but our resources, especially of the latter, were soon exhausted; for scarce a cottage was without patients, and in some three, four, and even more persons were confined at once, and some, after recovering the first attack, were seized a second and even a third time; in which case the disease mostly proved fatal.
+When we, on the other hand, discoursed with them on the love of Jesus, and set before them the comforts of the gospel, we saw them listen eagerness to our address, forget all their external with wretchedness, and patiently resign themselves to the will of the Lord, declaring their confident hope, that he would in mercy receive them into his everlasting kingdom, and extolling his goodness in sending teachers to them, to instruct them in the knowledge of their Redeemer, and of salvation through his blood.
+When we saw and heard all this, we were greatly strengthened and encouraged in the performance of our duty, and forgot pain and sorrow, our hearts overflowing with thanksgiving to God."